 The Korean language uses honorifics: an address system used to ‘honour’ the other party.
 The honorific “nim” is added to the end of someone’s name and job title to pay respect to the person’s seniority.
-“Nim” is also added to the end of verbs to describe that something is being done by someone senior.
+Even verbs change depending on the subject's level in the Korean hierarchical pyramid.
 There are six levels of politeness and how someone is addressed will depend on their status, the degree of intimacy and also the level of formality attached to a situation.
 This address system quite clearly demonstrates the importance of hierarchy and status within Korean culture.

 Specific words and expressions can also enable us to describe and consequently become aware of feelings and sensations that we might be less aware of if we spoke a different language.
 The word Fernweh is unique to German and means the yearning for a place different to the one you are currently in and is often used as an excuse for Germans to book a getaway.
 You may think that there is no culture more apologetic than the English but the Japanese have far more words to apologise: 20 to be exact.
 Specific terms exist to express humility, forgiveness and admitting a wrongdoing.
 For example, "Yurushite" is used to ask for forgiveness whereas “Shazai” is only used in formal emails.
 Japanese apologies are a window into Japan’s culture of politeness, respectfulness and mindfulness.